 - Apply some foot oil to all the leather pieces, which will make them supple and flexible for working.
 Now determine the size of the soles by placing your foot onto a piece of paper and drawing around it.

 - Cut out with an additional 5 mm outline.
-This becomes the shape for the sandal.
+This becomes the shape for the eco-friendly sandals.
 You can change the shape according to your preferences before cutting out, such as smooth out bumps, round the heel or square the toe section.

 - To find out the location of the strap slots just bind the leather strap in the style desired around the foot and mark the points where straps go through the sole.
 Cut these slots slightly bigger than the width of the leather straps.